 Welcome to the Shaun Tabatt Show!
-In this episode I speak with Lee Fields about his and Milton Eng’s great new book Devotions on the Hebrew Bible: 54 Reflections to Inspire and Instruct (Zondervan Academic, 2015).
+In this episode, I speak with Lee Fields about his and Milton Eng’s great book Devotions on the Hebrew Bible: 54 Reflections to Inspire and Instruct (Zondervan Academic, 2015).

 - Listen to it on iTunes.

 - Download as MP3 by right-clicking here and choosing “Save Link As”.

 Here are some of the topics and questions we cover in the interview:

 - Lee shares about his eduction background, including his journey from wanting to work as a science teacher and coach football, to taking a different path and eventually becoming chair of the Department of Biblical Studies at Mid-Atlantic Christian University.

 - Where did the idea for the book get its start and how did Lee get involved?

 - What were the goals that Lee and Milton set for this project from the start?

 - How can professors use Devotions on the Hebrew Bible in the classroom?